The University of Southern Mississippi

 The Joseph Anderson Cook Library

 The Joseph Anderson Cook Library contains the principle holdings of books, journals, microforms, music, media, and other materials, which support the research and instructional programs of the University.
 Cook Library has five floors of book stacks, study areas, and computers, and access is provided to over five million books and microforms and over 150,000 journals.
-Library services, such as circulation, reference and interlibrary loan, can be found on the first and second floors with the collections being housed on all five floors.
+Library services, such as circulation, reference and interlibrary loan, can be found on the first floor with the collections being housed on all five floors.

 Special Collections offer a variety of historical resources ranging from fifteenth-century illuminated manuscripts to Civil War letters, Civil Rights documents and current Mississippiana.
 The University of Southern Mississippi's Special Collections are located in the William David McCain Library, built in 1976.
 Four units comprise Special Collections: University Archives; Rare Books and Mississippiana; Historical Manuscripts; and the de Grummond Children's Literature Collection.
 Research services are directed from the Cleanth Brooks Reading Room and are available to the public and University community.
 Materials are discoverable through the online catalog and additional descriptive finding aids.